-The Alta Via 1 is an epic long-distance alpine hike through the spectacular Italian Dolomites of the amazing South Tyrol region of northern Italy.
+The Alta Via 1 hike is an epic long-distance alpine trek through the spectacular Italian Dolomites of the amazing South Tyrol region of northern Italy.
 Trekkers start out from stunning Lago di Braies (Pragser Wildsee) and spend 8-11 days passing through incredible jagged mountains, dramatic gorges and breathtaking valleys.

 There are actually 6 different Alta Vias in Italy, each of which has its own character and highlights.
 Alta Via 1 is certainly the most popular, partially because it has better infrastructure and partially because many of the others involve traversing some serious “Via Ferrata” routes.
 These “iron roads” involve assisted climbing apparatuses such as ladders, chains, cables and rungs, some of which hikers/climbers need to clip into.